Horses are pretty rare on Vulpes, there are fewer than 50,000 on the entire planet, meaning that they are eligible for

 Emotional

-How stallions and mares usually meet: Usually whenever a mare is in the market for a stud, they will sign
+How stallions and mares usually meet: Usually whenever a mare is in the market for a stud, they will sign up for the species diversity program where they will receive ad space on the agency's website and/or weekly newsletter (since mares are only receptive for a few days per month, they have to work fast; more on this shortly.)

 However, a handful of mares prefer to have a stallion as a mate, rather than just a stud.
-These mares usually look
+These mares usually look for a stallion that is a highly caring individual that would like to create foals together.
+Stallion/Mare couples often sign up for the species diversity program as well.

-in a stallion as a stud then it doesn't matter to her what the stallion is like.
-However, for mares looking for actual
+Developing a meaningful relationship: It depends if the mare wants a meaningful relationship, if a mare is just interested in a stallion as a stud then it doesn't matter to her what the stallion is like.
+However, for mares looking for actual mates, it is relatively simple to develop a strong bond with a stallion.
+Most stallions are compassionate and gentle towards mares and their offspring.

 Special Emotional Traits: None